CommonAccord/Site-Org/Doc/Privacy/Com/Intel/Form.md

 1.1.3.5.Ti=From Other Sources:

 1.1.3.5.sec=We may collect your personal information from other sources, such as public databases, joint marketing partners, and social media platforms.
 We may also receive your personal information from people with whom you are "friends" or otherwise connected on social media platforms.
-For example, if you elect to connect your social media account to your Intel Services account, certain personal information from your social media account will be shared with us, which may include personal information that is part of your social media profile or your friends’ profiles.
+For example, if you elect to connect your social media account to your Intel Services account, certain personal information from your social media account will be shared with us, which may include personal information that is part of your social media profile or your friends' profiles.
 The reverse is also true if your social media "friends" connect their social media account to their Intel Services account.

 1.1.3.=[02/Bit/Sec_05]